Cookieth/fft_3sum/README.md

 # fft_3sum
-Investigation on something I overheard and wanted to discover for myself.
+This is a "from-first-principles" investigation on something I overheard and wanted to discover for myself.
 I overheard that it was possible to solve the 3SUM computing problem using a FFT.

 This has been a really helpful source for FFT: https://pythonnumericalmethods.berkeley.edu/notebooks/chapter24.03-Fast-Fourier-Transform.html